 Online and remote learning

-The Architectural Design and Drafting Department will continue to offer classes remotely during the current COVID-19 health challenge.
-We will continue with our commitment to providing our students with the highest level of instruction, guidance, and support in a virtual environment.
-There are many things for students to consider as they move to/continue with an online learning format.
-Here are some FAQ’s that might help you with planning for online learning:
+The Architectural Design and Drafting program will continue to offer about half of its courses in remote or hybrid modalities.
+We will continue with our commitment to providing our students with the highest level of instruction, guidance, and support in both, virtual and in-person environments.
+Our program just occupied brand new classrooms in the HT building and we are eager to increase our in-person offerings while continuing to offer remote options.
+Here are some tips that might help you with planning for online/remote learning:

 - Some classes will require that you attend online lectures as scheduled.
 Some instructors will take attendance and expect you to be “present” and contributing to the classroom environment, albeit remotely.